band/technosocial-praxis/2024-05-14 notes on federated socials.md

 A month ago I decided to move my Bluesky account to a "blacksky.community" PDS.
 The transition was easy, the documentation great, and the Blacksky support was fast and helpful with my own mis-understandings.
 One other pleasant surprise in this Bluesky->Blacksky transition was how well `deck.blue` just kept on working.

 So these experiences bode well for federating a collection of socials.
 I'm optimistic about decentralized web developments.

+## 2025-12-10 notes:

+Posted today on "blacksky.community" and it showed up right away on my Mastodon Home feed.
+And an early morning post on my Masto instance shows up on my "blacksky.community" "federated" tab.
+So, yes Bridgy Fed is working.